Michigan–Ohio State football rivalry: Accomplishments by the two rivals

-As of December 29, 2024, Michigan is number one and Ohio State is number two on the list of the college football teams with the most total wins, and Ohio State is number one and Michigan is number two on the list of college football teams with the highest winning percentage.
+As of December 2, 2025, Michigan is number one and Ohio State is number two on the list of the college football teams with the most total wins, and Ohio State is number one and Michigan is number two on the list of college football teams with the highest winning percentage.
+And for most Rose Bowls, Ohio State and Michigan place second and third behind USC.

 Game results

 Rankings prior to 2014 are from the AP Poll.
-Rankings post-2014 are from the CFP rankings.
+Rankings from 2014 and thereafter are from the College Football Playoff rankings.